Zihaoliu-98/ACEDIMEEIA/README.md

 This repository serves as a place for documentation of Project ACDIMEEIA

-Lisenced under CC-BY-ND 4.0 and AGPL3.0.
+Lisenced under CC-BY 4.0 and AGPL3.0.
 For private and educational uses, please feel free to clone.

 TO AVOID ABUSE, PLEASE CONTACT THE AUTHOR BEFORE COMMERCIAL USE.